 Temple of Saturn at Roman Forum

 Located within the Roman Forum, the Temple of Saturn was an ancient temple constructed in honor of, you guessed it, the Roman god Saturn.
 Its original construction is a bit of a mystery, as it’s a hotly debated topic among Roman historians.
-But it is believed to be from around 500 BC, making it one of the oldest structures around.
+However, it is believed to have been around 500 BC, making it one of the oldest structures.
 You can explore the temple on a guided tour in Rome.

 The remains that you see today are actually what’s left of the third phase of construction, which was done to rebuild the temple after a devastating fire in 360 AD.
 So the ruins there today, even though they aren’t from the original structure, are still over 1,650 years old.